 But yes, serious puppy-dog eyes would be very handy, methinks *g*.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine zero six seven as a four place number.
+In the field marked validation number, enter eight six five eight as a four place number.